Tense standoff at Australia refugee camp

 Australian Greens senator Nick McKim was on Manus island and said the transition facilities were not ready, sparking a furious rebuke from Immigration Minister Peter Dutton who accused him of spreading false information.

-McKim, who said he was refused permission to enter the centre on Wednesday, returned fire, slamming Dutton as “a serial human rights abuser”.
+McKim, who said he was refused permission to enter the center on Wednesday, returned fire, slamming Dutton as “a serial human rights abuser.”

 “I’m actually the one here on the ground,” he told broadcaster ABC.